irg-global/blender/Readme.md

-Here i will write all commands which i will learn in the lecture.
+tHere i will write all commands which i will learn in the lecture.

 1. We can delete any element by first select it then press X and delete.
 2. We can move element by command G, and then we can move it in any direction X,Y,Z.